ycm-core/YouCompleteMe/README.md

     let g:ycm_extra_conf_vim_data = []

+### The `g:ycm_path_to_python_interpreter` option

+YCM will by default search for an appropriate Python interpreter on your system.
+You can use this option to override that behavior and force the use of a specific interpreter of your choosing.

+NOTE: This interpreter is only used for the `ycmd` server.
+The YCM client running inside Vim always uses the Python interpreter that's embedded inside Vim.

+Default: `''`

+    let g:ycm_path_to_python_interpreter = ''

 ### The `g:ycm_server_use_vim_stdout` option

 By default, the `ycmd` completion server writes logs to logfiles.
 When this